Cornell Cooperative Extension

 USDA Plant Hardiness Zone map, 2012

-Did you know … In Warren County, the USDA plant hardiness zones are primarily 4a (-30 degrees to -25 degrees F) for the northern end of the County, and 4b (-25 degrees to – 20 degrees F) for the southern end of the County.
+Did you know … In Warren County, the USDA plant hardiness zones are primarily 4a (-30 degrees to -25 degrees F) for the northern end of the County and 4b (-25 degrees to – 20 degrees F) for the southern end of the County.
 The last average Spring frost for the County falls usually between May 15- 20.
-The first average Fall Frost for the County is generally from September 10 – 20.
+The first average fall frost for the county is generally from September 10 – 20.

 Picture of a flower bed